Round 5 of 22 · Canadian Grand Prix

 Frequently Asked Questions

-What time is the Canadian Grand Prix in my timezone?
+What time did the Canadian Grand Prix start?

-The Canadian Grand Prix starts at 15:00 local time in Montreal on 2026-05-24.
-This page automatically converts the start time to your local timezone.
+The Canadian Grand Prix started at 16:00 local time in Montréal on 2026-05-24.
+This page shows the start time converted to your local timezone.

 Where is the Canadian Grand Prix held?

-The Canadian Grand Prix takes place at Circuit Gilles Villeneuve in Montreal, Canada.
+The Canadian Grand Prix takes place at Montreal in Montréal, Canada.

-Yes, the Canadian Grand Prix is a sprint weekend with an additional sprint race on Saturday.
+Yes, the Canadian Grand Prix was a sprint weekend with an additional sprint race on Saturday.